Top of Page

 Notes:

-Only systems that synchronize with the Server(s) using the Domain Time II protocol can be auto-discovered.
+• Only systems that synchronize with Domain Time Server(s) using the DT2 protocol can be auto-discovered.

 Foreground - collection must finish before audit completes